Lois Mai Chan

 Lois Mai Chan (Chinese: 麥麟屏, July 30, 1934 - August 20, 2014) was a Taiwanese-American library scientist, author, and professor at the University of Kentucky School of Library and Information Science until 2011.
 Her publications on cataloging, library classification, and subject indexing were recognized with various awards.

 Early life and education

-On July 30, 1934, Chan was born in Taiwan to Mai Wuzhi and Tuen-Mok Sau-Ng.
+Chan was born in Taiwan on July 30, 1934.
+Her parents were Mai Wuzhi and Tuen-Mok Sau-Ng.

-Chan earned a Bachelor of Arts degree in English from National Taiwan University.
-After moving to the United States, Chan obtained a Master of Arts from Florida State University.
-Chan earned a Ph.D. degree in English literature from the University of Kentucky.
+After high school, Chan graduated from National Taiwan University with a B.A. in English.
+She then moved to the United States and earned an M.A. from Florida State University and her Ph.D. in English literature from the University of Kentucky.

 Career

 In 1966, Chan began her library career as a serials cataloger at the University of Kentucky.
 By 1980, Chan was a professor in the library sciences department at University of Kentucky.
 Chan began publishing books in the late 1970s, beginning with Library of Congress Subject Headings: Principles and Application, a text on the Library of Congress (LC) system of subject headings.
 She followed with texts on library cataloging, the LC classification scheme, and the Dewey Decimal Classification.

 Chan received the American Library Association Margaret Mann Citation for her contributions to the library science profession.